MichaelCurrin/dev-resources/resources/javascript/cdns.md

       e.g. `https://dev.jspm.io/react-dom@17.0.1/server`

       "All packages from npm are precomputed and served through jspm.dev and are available at their corresponding URLs."

+      This service already gives you ESModule form, so you don't need a flag.

   - title: Unpkg
     url: https://unpkg.com/